ram-penumatsa/complete-ETL/objective.md

 ## Project Overview

-This project implements a **complete, production-ready ETL (Extract, Transform, Load) pipeline** on Google Cloud Platform using Infrastructure as Code (Terraform).
+This project is a **complete, production-ready ETL (Extract, Transform, Load) pipeline** on Google Cloud Platform using Infrastructure as Code (Terraform).
 The infrastructure is designed to process sales analytics data with enterprise-grade security, scalability, and reliability.

 ## Business Objective